Aladi Aruna: Death

 Aladi Aruna was murdered during a morning walk near Alangulam, in Tenkasi district on 31 December 2004.
+He was 71.
 His friend R. Ponraj who also accompanied him was killed and Socrates, TASMAC bar attendant from Aladipatti survived the attack.

+Trial

 According to police, Aruna was attacked by a gang instructed by his friend and local educationist S. A. Raja, with whom he had fallen out over setting up of educational institutions in the southern districts of Tamil Nadu.
 Raja was arrested in January 2005 but was bailed by the Supreme Court of India in July 2006.
 The district court acquitted Raja on 15 April 2008.
 The High Court reversed the verdict on 5 August 2009.
 The Supreme Court then again acquitted and released him on 30 July 2010, writing that the high court could not establish that he was guilty.

 Two of the accused, Balamurugan and Azhagar, were convicted in Tirunelveli principal sessions court and sentenced to death in April 2008.
 A third, Veldurai, was convicted for a violation of the Arms Act and sentenced to three years in prison.
 Six others were acquitted, including Raja.